admin-shell-io/submodel-templates/published/Software Nameplate/1/0/2/README.md

   from identifier and reference values so that exact identifier matching succeeds.
   4 occurrences across the artifacts.

-### Verification

-- Both JSON artifacts deserialize and pass `aas-core3` constraint verification with 0 violations.
-- Both AASX packages open as valid OPC packages with well-formed XML payloads.
-  All non-payload package entries are byte-identical to version 1.0.1.

 ### Issues reviewed but not changed

 - [#306](https://github.com/admin-shell-io/submodel-templates/issues/306) -